NVIDIA/NeMo-Skills/docs/tutorials/posts/omr-aimo2-inference-recipe.md

 ## 3\.
 Accelerating Inference with ReDrafter

 To push our inference efficiency further, we will integrate [ReDrafter](https://machinelearning.apple.com/research/redrafter-nvidia-tensorrt-llm).
 This speculative decoding technique uses a smaller "draft" model to predict tokens, allowing the main LLM to generate responses much faster.
-ReDrafter is an RNN based inference method developed by Apple.
-In [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/redrafter) it is compatible with most models supported within Tensorrt-LLM.
+ReDrafter is an RNN-based inference method developed by Apple.
+In [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/redrafter) it is compatible with most models supported within TensorRT-LLM.

 ### Installing and Training ReDrafter

 First, install the ReDrafter library.
-To demonstrate, we'll train the ReDrafter model using the `OpenMath-Nemotron-1.5B` model as its base and the `OpenMathReasoning` dataset.
-The base model used below in training, `OpenMath-Nemotron-1.5B`, can be swapped out for whichever base model is used during inference.
-In the below example the tokenizer and training data for the draft model is the same as used for the base model.
-If this data is not available, base model generations can also be used for training the draft model.
+The tokenizer and training data for the draft model should be the same as those used for the base model.
+If the original training data is not available, base model generations can also be used for training the draft model.

 ```bash
 # Install the ReDrafter library